 SPAN 303 Advanced Conversation

-Continuation of SPAN 203, now aiming at more complex structures and better functionality.
-Opportunity to improve narration and be exposed to more abstract and hypothetical situations.
+A continuation of SPAN 203, this course aims to teach more complex structures and improved functionality.
+Students will have opportunity to improve narration and be exposed to more abstract and hypothetical situations.
 Learners are encouraged to find ways to express their ideas and opinions using circumlocution.
 Methodology is very eclectic.
 Hand-outs provided.
 Bible is needed.

 SPAN 401 Latin American Culture

 Concepts of culture (definition and cultural expressions); human behavior (concepts of reality, time and space, sex and gender, race and racism), cultural changes (adaptation, culture shock), and culture and society (social class, social stratification and how it applies to Latin America), to the end that students grow in God´s love toward other cultures by means of practical activities and classroom discussion.
-This course may include field trips, in which case it would require a minimum of six students in the group.
+This course may include field trips (minimum of six students in the group required).

 SPAN 402 Community service